qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 </p>

 ## S3 Snapshot Storage
 Qdrant **Collections**, **Shards** and **Storage** can be backed up with [Snapshots](/documentation/concepts/snapshots/) and saved in case of data loss or other data transfer purposes.
 These snapshots can be quite large and the resources required to maintain them can result in higher costs.
-[AWS S3](https://aws.amazon.com/s3/) is a great low-cost alternative that can hold snapshots without incurring high costs.
+AWS S3 and other S3-compatible implementations like [min.io](https://min.io/) is a great low-cost alternative that can hold snapshots without incurring high costs.
 It is globally reliable, scalable and resistant to data loss.

 You can configure S3 storage settings in the [config.yaml](https://github.com/qdrant/qdrant/blob/master/config/config.yaml), specifically with `snapshots_storage`.